Whimsy Stick

 TL;DR

-Most behavioral problems owners struggle with, including separation anxiety, jumping, mouthing, restlessness, and attention seeking, share the same root cause: the predatory motor pattern never completes.
-A structured flirt pole session resolves the drive that fuels these behaviors.
-Time the session to the trigger (before departure, before guests, first thing in the morning) and follow with a structured settle.
-Most owners see measurable improvement within two to three weeks of consistent daily sessions.
+Separation anxiety, jumping, mouthing, restlessness, and attention seeking all share the same root cause: the predatory motor pattern never completes, leaving the dog in a state of chronic unresolved arousal.
+A structured 10-minute prey drive session resolves that arousal.
+Time it to the trigger, follow with a structured settle, and repeat daily.
+Most owners see measurable improvement within two to three weeks.
+For reactivity, see reactive dog training.

 The Root Cause Most Owners Miss